RuihanGao/2019Summer/README.md

 Note: If you do not wish to merge the remote branch into your local branch (see differences with git diff), and want to do a force push, use the push command with `-f`, e.g. `git push -f origin <branch>`, where origin is the name of your remote repo.
 3. Try RGB and gray scale images, respectively.
 Finally use gray, smaller dimension, not bad performance with enough data. <br/>
 Also try opencv and PIL, finally choose PIL.
 Opencv will result in negative training loss and weird images.
+4. Pickle streams are entirely self-contained, and so unpickling will unpickle one object at a time.

+Therefore, to unpickle multiple streams, you should [repeatedly unpickle the file until you get an EOFError](https://stackoverflow.com/questions/12761991/how-to-use-append-with-pickle-in-python)

 *Others*
 * [bmm](https://kite.com/python/docs/torch._C.bmm): two 3D tensors. batch1:  b * n * m, batch2: b * m * p, out: b * n * p)
 * [PIL image convert](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert) <br/>